Hello-World-Blog/Perceptron/README.md

 # Perceptron
-Perceptron is a simple model of a single layered Artficial Neural Network taht works for binary classification problems.
+Perceptron is a simple model of a single layered Artficial Neural Network that works for binary classification problems.
   This repository is the implementation of a perceptron model from scratch in python and gives us an sample usage using two-class iris data.
 # Dataset Description